Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 The argument can be any one-dimensional array whose elements are of the proper type.
 There's just one problem: how will `f` know how long the array is?
 Unfortunately, C doesn't provide any easy way for a function to determine the length of an array passed to it.
-Instead, we'll have to supply the length—if the function needs it—as an additional argument.
+Instead, we'll have to supply the length --- if the function needs it --- as an additional argument.

 <!-- START: div -->
 <div class="infoBox">